In ‘The Brutalist,’ Adrien Brody wills an impossible dream

 As Van Buren’s heir, Harry (Joe Alwyn, embodying failson), tells Tóth, expressing perhaps more than just his patrician family’s view, “we tolerate you.”

 As in his previous films, Childhood of a Leader and Vox Lux, Corbet, who co-wrote the script with Mona Fastvold, is a deeply cynical storyteller.
 Here he is at his most expansive, with composer Daniel Blumberg’s robust fanfares and a David Leanian intermission.
 The presentation seems to bely the bleakness of the material’s outlook.
-But Corbet’s use of chipper archival ads, pitching Pennsylvania as a place to live and work, is there to underscore what’s being sold is a fantasy of upward mobility out of our hero’s reach.
+But Corbet’s use of chipper archival ads, pitching Pennsylvania as a place to live and work, underscore that what’s being sold is a fantasy of upward mobility out of our hero’s reach.

-Fated to be an outsider, Tóth must not simply argue for his vision, as he did when his style was deemed “un-Germanic,” but defend himself against a Christian community suspicious of his plans for a sacred space they’re forcing him to include.
+Fated to be an outsider, Tóth must not only argue for his vision, as he did when his style was deemed “un-Germanic,” but defend himself against a Christian community suspicious of his plans for a sacred space they’re forcing him to include.
 (Tóth’s life and work borrows elements from the architect Marcel Breuer, but he, rather oddly, shares a name with a geologist who vandalized the Pietà.)

 An easy read of The Brutalist would have Tóth building a new life as his project grows.
 But Corbet is suggesting that the past will always have a death grip on the artist’s work, a message delivered most pointedly by an epilogue at the Architecture Biennale, themed “The Presence of the Past.”